Busting 6 exercise myths

 You’ve likely heard a lot of different advice when it comes to your health and fitness regimen.
 Whether it’s the key to losing weight or the best exercise for busting that belly fat, there is no lack of information out there about the best things to do.

-But it’s important to remember that not all the ‘tips’ are backed by science, and not all of them will work for every individual.
-While there are some “rules” that have been studied, tested and proven effective, as a personal trainer and nutrition specialist at Advocate Good Shepherd Health and Fitness Center, I still recommend experimenting with different styles of training to see what is effective for your body.
-The key is to find a fitness and nutrition plan that you can stick with for 6-8 weeks and has proven effective for your unique body.
+But it’s important to remember that not all of them will work for every individual.
+While there are some “rules” that have been studied, tested and proven effective, as a personal trainer and nutrition specialist at Advocate Good Shepherd Health and Fitness Center, I still recommend experimenting with different styles of training to see what’s effective for your body.
+The key is to find a fitness and nutrition plan that you can stick with and has proven effective for your unique body.

-With so much information circulating about hard and fast musts for fitness, it’s also important to know what ‘rules’ are true and which ones are simply myths.
-Here are six fictions I hear from my clients time and time again.
+With so much information circulating about hard and fast musts for fitness, it’s also important to know which ones are myths.
+Here are six I hear time and time again.

 The topic of fasting for early-morning cardio has been debated and studied for a while now, but there isn’t sufficient evidence to support the claim that you can increase the amount of fat burned during and after your workout if you skip breakfast.
 As a personal trainer, my advice is to ignore this rule.
 It’s important to always fuel your body properly before physical activity to ensure you have the energy to work out at a high enough intensity to produce results.